XcalableMP/manual/en/gmove.rst

 .. image:: ../img/gmove/gmove_change.png

-In this example, copying all elements of array b which is block distributed to array a which is gblock distributed.
+In this example,
+copying all elements of array b which is distributed in a block manner to array a which is distributed in a gblock manner.
-In array a and b, communication occurs only for elements whose responsible nodes do not match (the arrow means communication between nodes in figures).
+In arrays a and b,
+communication occurs only for elements whose responsible nodes do not match (the arrow means communication between nodes in figures).

 Communication of scalar
 ^^^^^^^^^^^^^^^
-In an assignment statement, if one element is specified on the right side and plural elements are specified on the left side, the operation will be broadcast communication.
+In an assignment statement,
+if one element is specified on the right hand side and plural elements are specified on the left hand side, the operation will be broadcast communication.

 * XMP/C program